-Anyone visiting South Africa is almost certain to have the Big 5 at the top of their bucket list of travel experiences to discover.
+Anyone visiting South Africa is almost certain to have the Big Five at the top of their bucket list of travel experiences to discover.

-A collective name for Lion, Leopard, Elephant, Buffalo and Rhino, the Big 5 is most often sought out in the Kruger National Park, of the largest game reserves in Africa covering 19 485 km2 over both the Limpopo and Mpumalanga Provinces in the northeastern side of the country.
+A collective name for Lion, Leopard, Elephant, Buffalo and Rhino, the Big Five is most often sought out in the Kruger National Park, one of the largest game reserves in Africa covering 19 485 km2 over both the Limpopo and Mpumalanga Provinces in the northeastern side of the country.

-However, just like there is an alternative offering of Little 5 of species made up of the Ant Lion, Leopard Tortoise, Elephant Shrew, Buffalo Weaver and Rhino Beetle, so too does the Western Province’s vast Karoo region offer visitors a chance to see some of Africa’s unique wildlife offerings.
+However, just like there is an alternative offering of the Little Five of species made up of the Antlion, Leopard Tortoise, Elephant Shrew, Buffalo Weaver and Rhino Beetle, so too does the Western Province’s vast Karoo region offer visitors a chance to see some of Africa’s unique wildlife offerings.

 Read up on our selection of national and private game reserves below which offer day visitors a wildlife game drive experience en route between Cape Town and the Karoo.

 Please feel free to ask our advice on the best options available to suit your itinerary when staying @ De Bergkant Lodge and enjoying our ‘True Karoo Hospitality’.

 Just a few kilometres northwest of Beaufort West, the park is a sanctuary for herds of Springbok, Gemsbok (also known as Oryx), Mountain zebra, African buffalo, Red hartebeest, Black rhinoceros, Common eland, Kudu, Klipspringer, Bat-eared foxes, Black-backed jackal, Cracal, Ostriches, and more recently, Lions.